 Iago actually hated Othello and was trying to make him jealous.
 Iago created the green-eyed monster that led Othello to suspect and kill his wife—and then himself when he learned she was innocent.

 Shakespeare’s plays are full of powerful insights into human psychology and creative ways to express them.
-Read them for yourself, with some help from modernized versions here (side by side with the originals).
 If you’re wondering which one to try, look at BBC’s short summaries.
 (They’re written as if they were headlines in one of the scandal-loving tabloid newspapers.)

 For ideas on how to teach Shakespeare to students still learning English (using the above resources and more) see the British Council's suggestions.

-A similar page with more interesting background on Shakespeare was recommended by community arts center director Terry Kelly and her daughter Alexa.
-(We've had other suggested links that I had to remove because they no longer work-- sorry.)
+A costume site page with more interesting background on Shakespeare was recommended by community arts center director Terry Kelly and her daughter Alexa.
+(I've had to remove other suggested links because they no longer work-- sorry.)

 My thanks to Jen Maloney and her class for wanting to share what they found useful!